xamcat/BrowserStackAppiumMaui/README.md

   appium driver install xcuitest
   ```

- - **For VM Runner Macs with Apple Silicon Chips Only**  When using a **Mac VM Runner**, we need the following extra step that installs the BrowserStack .NET tool and sets it up.
+ - **For VM Runner Macs with Apple Silicon Chips Only**:  When using a **Mac VM Runner with Apple Silicon**, we need the following extra step that installs the BrowserStack .NET tool and sets it up.
     ```bash
     dotnet tool install browserstack-sdk --version 1.16.3 --create-manifest-if-needed dotnet browserstack-sdk setup-dotnet --dotnet-path "." --dotnet-version "8.0.403" --yes
     ```
-    [BrowserStack CLI Docs Step 3: [Only for Macs with Apple silicon] Install dotnet x64 on MacOS](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/integrate-your-tests#CLI)
+    [BrowserStack CLI Docs Step 3: [Only for Macs with Apple Silicon] Install dotnet x64 on MacOS](https://www.browserstack.com/docs/app-automate/appium/getting-started/c-sharp/nunit/integrate-your-tests#CLI)

 - **Build Appium BrowserStack Tests**: Builds the Appium tests for Android or iOS